 This is adapted and plagiarized from Alanna’s World’s Best Green Bean Casserole, and I have to say, the name fits.
 I made up a full recipe to bring to Thanksgiving at the in-laws’ tomorrow, but I set aside this small dish to bake today just for us (and to photograph just for you).
 Though I can’t say that either my husband or I were fans of green bean casserole in general, we’re now fans of this one.

 Warning: This is not a fat-free recipe.
 I’ve veganized it and taken out some of the butter/margarine, but there’s still Earth Balance margarine in the topping and some fat in the soy creamer.
 And oh, those fried onions!
 (Which I accidentally used a whole can of, instead of the half can the recipe called for.)
 What can I say?
-You could try it completely fat-free as outlined in the recipe’s notes, but for a special occasion, this isn’t too huge an amount of fat.
+You could try it completely fat-free as outlined in the recipe’s notes, but for a special occasion, this isn’t a huge an amount of fat.
 And the taste is amazing.
 No one will know it’s vegan!

 And, in case this is my last post before the holidays, happy Thanksgiving to those of you who celebrate it.
 Thanks to Alanna for the recipe, and thanks to all of you readers for your support this year.
 Your comments and input make blogging fun!

 - 2 quarts water

 - 1 1/2 pounds fresh green beans, trimmed and cut into bite-size pieces or 2 12-ounce packages frozen cut green beans

 - 10 ounces mushrooms (I used a combination of regular button mushrooms and shiitake)

 - generous pinch cayenne pepper (had to add it for the New Orleanians)